Apacheli/Space/README.md

 ### Features

-- 99% coverage over Discord's HTTP and websocket APIs.
+- 100% coverage over Discord's rest and websocket APIs.
 - Secure by default.
 Client-side checks are in place to prevent `4xx`s.
 - Written in TypeScript to guarantee type safety.
 - Built-in logger with colors, unless explicitly disabled (`--no-logs`).